eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 ---------------------

-The creation of :ref:`entities_label` on the *Agent* which can act on behalf of the *Clients* in the DDS world can be done in two ways: by XML, or by reference.
-In this section, we explain these two creation modes and provide guidance on their usage.
+The creation of :ref:`entities_label` on the *Agent* which can act on behalf of the *Clients* in the DDS world can be done in three ways: by XML, by reference or by binary.
+In this section, we explain these three creation modes and provide guidance on their usage.

 XML
     In the XML case, when creating the entities in the *Client* application, the user must provide each :code:`entity`